-Ombuds Office Score: 10
+Audit Office Score: 8

-It is fair to say that Sweden invented the ombudsman institution.
+Ombuds Office Score: 10 It is fair to say that Sweden invented the ombudsman institution.
 Sweden currently has seven ombudsmen who focus on the following: legal matters, gender equality, consumer matters, discrimination, discrimination on the basis of sexual orientation, matters related to disability and matters related to children.
 The ombudsman for legal matters (JO), which has been around the longest, is appointed by the parliament, while the government appoints the other ombudsmen.
 Some of them are their own agencies.
 Assessing the effectiveness of the ombudsmen is a difficult task.
 Their mission is not only to follow up on complaints but also to form opinion in their area of jurisdiction.
 Their position in the political system and in society appeared to be quite strong during the review period.

-Media

-Media Reporting Score: 9 Together with Norway, Japan and Finland, Sweden ranks very high regarding the news consumption.
-The overall quality of the political coverage provided by Swedish media is good if not extremely good.
+Media Media Reporting Score: 9 Together with Norway, Japan and Finland, Sweden ranks very high regarding the news consumption.
+The overall quality of the political coverage provided by Swedish media is good, if not extremely good.
+Public service radio and TV in Sweden is still central to the media system.
+There have been discussions and Commissions concerning the future of public service but so far no major changes have been put on the agenda.
 Compared to many other countries, the coverage is presented by journalists who are experts on Swedish politics.
 The level of analysis is good and, for most the part, balanced.
 There is obviously sometimes less professional coverage, too, but taken together, the quality of Swedish newspapers is very good.

-Parties and Interest Associations
+Parties and Interest Associations Intra-party Democracy Score: 8 Politics in Sweden is party politics.
+The political parties shape public discourse on political issues and control public decision-making at all levels of the political system.
 All the major parties have developed extensive party organizations, in part supported by state subsidies.
 Party membership has historically been high but has declined over the last couple of decades.
 Elected delegates from all constituencies make decisions on party policy and programs at national conferences.
 These meetings are increasingly public events, used not only as forums to make decisions, but also to market the party politically.
+Beyond that, however, rank and file members are very rarely consulted or invited to voice their opinions on daily policy issues.